opentok/opentok-react-native/README.md

 **Note:** Please make sure to have [CocoaPods](https://cocoapods.org/) on your computer.
 If you've installed this package before, you may need to edit your `Podfile` and project structure because the installation process has changed.

+**Note:** From version 2.22.0, the SDK added support for XCFramework.
+The package will use `OTXCFramework` on the podspec and not `OpentTok`.

 1. In you terminal, change into the `ios` directory of your React Native project.